Tax Compliance and Planning · · 17 min read

 These can really change your tax situation.
 Let’s say you expect to earn less next year; deferring some income until then could lighten your tax load for this year.

-By adopting these practices, you’re not just improving your financial management - you’re also ensuring compliance and optimizing your tax position.
+By adopting these practices, you’re not just improving your cash flow - you’re also ensuring compliance.
 So, why not start planning today?
-Your future self will !
+Your future self will thank you!

 Follow the arrows to see the steps you should take for effective tax planning throughout the year.
 Each box represents an action or decision that can help optimize your tax situation.